 In the event you consider Council has not fulfilled its obligations in upholding your human rights, you may make a complaint to Council.
 In Queensland, only individuals are considered to have human rights under the Act (i.e. a corporation will not have human rights).

+Human Rights complaints made by all means will be accepted.
 It is Council’s preference that you make your complaint in writing, addressed to the Disputes Commissioner, via:

 GPO Box 1434